Stock market hopefuls face harder sell as investors weary of IPO flood

 “With so many IPOs in the pipeline, there is a risk of market indigestion, with the weaker companies and more marginal names finding a less receptive hearing,” said Coben.

-“One of the practical challenges will be to carve out the time in investors’ diaries and ensure they can devote the necessary time to analyze and model all of these IPOs.”
+“One of the practical challenges will be to carve out the time in investors’ diaries and ensure they can devote the necessary time to analyse and model all of these IPOs.”

-In particular, companies set up with private equity are keen to capitalize on current strong valuations to return money to their founders.
+In particular, companies set up with private equity are keen to capitalise on current strong valuations to return money to their founders.

-Private equity-backed IPOs have accounted for one-fifth of the total so far this year, the highest proportion since at least 1994, according to Thomson Reuters data, with Carlyle’s UK car services firm RAC, BC Partners’ Italian retail chain Gruppo Coin’s subsidiary OVS and Lone Star’s German property business TLG among those being lined up to float in the coming months.
+Private equity-backed IPOs have accounted for one-fifth of the total so far this year, the highest proportion since at least 1994, according to Thomson Reuters data, with Carlyle’s UK car services firm RAC, BC Partners’ Italian retail chain Gruppo Coin and Lone Star’s German property business TLG among those being lined up to float in the coming months.

 But their emphasis on securing high prices at listing is starting to put off the new investors they need to woo.